 - How agile and iterative can EA be?

 - How quickly can you get from EA to implementation to demonstrating results?

 - This gets to another obstacle to organizations embracing EA: it takes too long to architect the entire enterprise before the enterprise begins to experience the benefits.

-- Sometimes the organization realizes zero benefits because there’s no transition to implementation phase.
+- Sometimes the organization realizes zero benefits because there is no transition to implementation phase.

 - In any case, how exhaustive/comprehensive does the EA need to be before the organization can reasonably move out on some implementation?

-- As we’ve seen, starting some transformation in parallel to completing the full EA blueprint and roadmap can begin to improve the organization and move it in the right direction.
+- As we have seen, starting some transformation in parallel to completing the full EA blueprint and roadmap can begin to improve the organization and move it in the right direction.

 - What are the boundaries, conditions for moving into incremental change?